IShiraiKurokoI/open3d-core-android/Readme.md

+# Fork updates

+The update that made in this fork:
+1. Open3D version from 0.7.0 to 0.8.0, 0.9.0 has Possion Surface Reconstruction that is hard to compile.
+0.8.0 has enough point cloud processing functions.
+2. The original repo removes Tools and Visualization, in this fork IO module is removed since some external libraries are hard to compile (turbojpeg).
+3. The abi includes armeabi-v7a and arm64-v8a.

 # Building Open3D core for Android

 CMake scripts for cross-compiling the core library of [Open3D](http://www.open3d.org/) for Android and linking to it with Android Studio.